-The facemask should be removed prior to transportation, regardless of the athlete's respiratory status.
+The facemask should be removed prior to transportation, regardless of the athlete's respiratory status, if the protective equipment cannot be removed.

-Those involved in the pre-hospital care of injured football players should have the tools for facemask removal readily available (screwdriver, power screwdriver, Trainer's Angel, FM Extractor, or a modified anvil pruner.
-A backup removal tool should also be on hand if a screwdriver is the first tool of choice).
+Those involved in the pre-hospital care of injured football and lacrosse players should have the tools for facemask removal readily available (screwdriver, power screwdriver, Trainer's Angel, FM Extractor, etc. A backup removal tool should also be on hand if a screwdriver is the first tool of choice).

-FOOTBALL HELMET REMOVAL:
+EQUIPMENT REMOVAL:

-1. The athletic helmet and chinstrap should only be removed:
+- 1. The athletic helmet and chinstrap should be removed ESPECIALLY: - a.

-- a.
 If the helmet and chin strap do not hold the head securely, such that immobilization of the helmet does not also immobilize the head. - b.
 If the design of the helmet and chin strap is such that even after removal of the facemask the airway cannot be controlled or ventilation provided. - c.
 If the facemask cannot be removed after a reasonable period of time. - d.
 If the helmet prevents immobilization for transportation in an appropriate position.